Cognitive Training for Language Models: Towards General Capabilities via Cross-Entropy Games: Streamlined Xent Games

-The first natural property of the xent game space is its closure under natural axioms.
-In \cite{hongler-emil}, the OXG space can be shown to naturally emerge from a small collection of game-theoretic and compositional axioms.
-The SXG space can be characterized very similarly: \begin{claim} If a space of text games on token string space (with the operations described in Section \ref{subsec:token-string-space}) contains the reverse prompt game (Section \ref{subsec:prompt-games}) and is stable under compositionality (we can append the instructions of one game to another), zero-summing (a player's loss can be a player's gain and vice versa) and adversarial rescalings (we can turn \emph{reward} statements into \emph{ensure} ones), then it must contain the space of SXG. \end{claim}
+The first natural property of the Xent Game space is its closure under natural axioms.
+In \cite{hongler-emil}, the O-XG space can be shown to naturally emerge from a small collection of game-theoretic and compositional axioms.
+The S-XG space can be characterized very similarly: \begin{claim} If a space of text games on token string space (with the operations described in Section \ref{subsec:token-string-space}) contains the reverse prompt game (Section \ref{subsec:prompt-games}) and is stable under compositionality (we can append the instructions of one game to another), zero-summing (a player's loss can be a player's gain and vice versa) and adversarial rescalings (we can turn \emph{reward} statements into \emph{ensure} ones), then it must contain the space of S-XG. \end{claim}

 \begin{rem} In \cite{hongler-emil}, adversarial rescaling is formulated in terms of unbounded multipliers, leading to hard constraints; for the sake of training models (rather than evaluating them), it is better to work with soft constraints (with bounded multipliers); the principle is exactly the same.
-Similarly, the set of allowed operations on the string space in SXG is slightly different to that of OXG, but the principle is exactly the same, and if we use the operations described in Section \ref{subsec:token-string-space}, we obtain the xent games described in Section \ref{subsec:sxg-def-and-basic-runtime-instruction}. \end{rem}
+Similarly, the set of allowed operations on the string space in S-XG is slightly different from that of O-XG, but the principle is exactly the same, and if we use the operations described in Section \ref{subsec:token-string-space}, we obtain the Xent Games described in Section \ref{subsec:sxg-def-and-basic-runtime-instruction}. \end{rem}